 The Mini V Linear Actuator uses standard v-slot parts to create a very simple but powerful belt driven linear actuator.
-The Mini V Actuator, takes advantage of the Openbuilds mini range of wheels and gantry plate to create a very compact belt driven actuator.
 The linear actuator can be used for a whole host of applications, from a simple camera slider, to a modular 3D Printer design.

 Because this kit uses all standard v-slot parts it can be easily connected to more of these actuators, other types, or a design of your own to quickly build a functional machine.

 The length of the linear actuator is not the travel distance.
-The travel distance is calculated by subtracting 120mm from the length.
-The standard lengths above will have travel distances of 130/380/880/1380mm.
+The travel distance is calculated by subtracting 128mm from the extrusion length, this is for a Mini V Gantry.

 For the motor there are multiple of options available.
 The first option is to have the linear actuator without a stepper motor, if you choose this option the hardware to mount the motor, and motion parts are still provided.